entia/minunit/README.md

 mu_assert_int_eq(expected, result, message): it will pass if the two numbers are equal or show their values and the message

-mu_assert_double_eq(expected, result, message): it will pass if the two values are almost equal or show their values and the message.
-The value of MINUNIT_EPSILON sets the threshold to determine if the values are close enough.

 ## Authors

+Samuel Vasko <samvasko@gmail.com> - embedded extensions
-David Siñuela Pastor <siu.4coders@gmail.com>
+David Siñuela Pastor <siu.4coders@gmail.com> - original minunit